-I. Self-Regulatory Organization's
+I. Self-Regulatory Organization's Statement of the Terms of Substance of the Proposed Rule Change

-The Exchange proposes to amend Rule 103B, which governs the allocation of securities to Designated Market Makers ("DMMs").
+The Exchange proposes to amend the Exchange's Price List related to colocation services to provide access to NMS feeds.
 The proposed rule change is available on the Exchange's website at www.nyse.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.